-- Suricata does automatic protocol detection of the following application layer protocols:

-- dcerpc

-- dnp3

-- dns

-- http

-- imap (detection only by default; no parsing)

-- ftp

-- modbus (disabled by default; minimalist probe parser; can lead to false positives)

-- msn (detection only by default; no parsing)

-- smb

-- smb2 (disabled internally inside the engine)

-- smtp

-- ssh

-- tls (SSLv2, SSLv3, TLSv1, TLSv1.1 and TLSv1.2)

-- In Suricata, protocol detection is port agnostic (in most cases).
-In Snort, in order for the http_inspect and other preprocessors to be applied to traffic, it has to be over a configured port. - Some configurations for app-layer in the Suricata yaml can/do by default specify specific destination ports (e.g. DNS) - You can look on 'any' port without worrying about the performance impact that you would have to be concerned about with Snort. - If the traffic is detected as HTTP by Suricata, the http buffers are populated and can be used, regardless of port(s) specified in the rule. - You don't have to check for the http protocol (i.e. alert http \dots) to use the http buffers although it is recommended. - If you are trying to detect legitimate (supported) application layer protocol traffic and don't want to look on specific port(s), the rule should be written as alert <protocol> ... with any in place of the usual protocol port(s).
-For example, when you want to detect HTTP traffic and don't want to limit detection to a particular port or list of ports, the rules should be written as alert http ... with any in place of \$HTTP_PORTS. - You can also use app-layer-protocol: <protocol>; inside the rule instead.
+- Suricata does automatic protocol detection of the following application layer protocols: - dcerpc - dnp3 - dns - http - imap (detection only by default; no parsing) - ftp - modbus (disabled by default; minimalist probe parser; can lead to false positives) - msn (detection only by default; no parsing) - smb - smb2 (disabled internally inside the engine) - smtp - ssh - tls (SSLv2, SSLv3, TLSv1, TLSv1.1 and TLSv1.2) - In Suricata, protocol detection is port agnostic (in most cases).
+In Snort, in order for the http_inspect and other preprocessors to be applied to traffic, it has to be over a configured port. - Some configurations for app-layer in the Suricata yaml can/do by default specify specific destination ports (e.g. DNS) - You can look on 'any' port without worrying about the performance impact that you would have to be concerned about with Snort. - If the traffic is detected as HTTP by Suricata, the http buffers are populated and can be used, regardless of port(s) specified in the rule. - You don't have to check for the http protocol (i.e. alert http ...) to use the http buffers although it is recommended.

+port(s).
+For example, when you want to detect HTTP traffic and don't want to limit detection to a particular port or list of ports, the rules should be written as alert http ... with any in place of \$HTTP_PORTS.

+- You can also use app-layer-protocol: col; inside the rule instead.